pingcap/docs/system-variables.md

 > **Note:**
 >
 > Currently, the [Global Sort](/tidb-global-sort.md) process consumes a large amount of computing and memory resources of TiDB nodes.
-In scenarios such as adding indexes online while user business operations are running, it is recommended to add new TiDB nodes to the cluster and set the [`tidb_service_scope`](/system-variables.md#tidb_service_scope-new-in-v740) variable of these nodes to `"background"`.
-In this way, the distributed framework will schedule tasks to these nodes, reducing the impact of executing backend tasks on user business operations.
+In scenarios such as adding indexes online while user business applications are running, it is recommended to add new TiDB nodes to the cluster and set the [`tidb_service_scope`](/system-variables.md#tidb_service_scope-new-in-v740) variable of these nodes to `"background"`.
+In this way, the distributed framework schedules tasks to these nodes, reducing the impact of executing backend tasks on user business applications.

 - Scope: GLOBAL
 - Persists to cluster: Yes